Smith College Studies in Social Work

 © the authors

 Park, Yoosun and Miller, Joshua, "The Social Ecology of Hurricane Katrina Re-Writing the Discourse of “Natural” Disasters" (2006).
-School for Social Research: Faculty Publications, Smith College, Northampton, MA.
+School for Social Work: Faculty Publications, Smith College, Northampton, MA.